amrit110/amrit110.github.io/_posts/2021-04-26-git-worktree.md

 P.S.
-Another cool take away is that since each branch exists in different working folders, depending on your development environment (workflow) and programming language in question, you can save the time needed to reinstall dependencies each time you want switch between branches, assuming they have a different set of dependencies.
+Another cool take away is that since each branch exists in different working folders, depending on your development environment (workflow) and programming language in question, you can save the time needed to reinstall dependencies each time you want to switch between branches, assuming they have a different set of dependencies.

 Furthermore imagine you are executing some program from inside a worktree.
 Since, you would never